Testing

 Testing error recovery and handling

-It is important to test the error handling/recovery paths, however, with idiomatic error handling this is not trivial because it is not idiomatic to pass Results into a function, but rather to test the result and only pass in a value if the result is Ok.
+It is important to test the error handling/recovery paths, however, with idiomatic error handling this is not always easy because it is not idiomatic to pass Results into a function, but rather to check the result of a function and handle an error if necessary.
 This means that the only way to inject errors when testing is to have functions return an error.
-Unless you have functions which take a closure, then the best way to do this is by using mock objects.
+Unless you have functions which take a function as an argument, then the best way to do this is by using mock objects.

-Mocking in Rust is usually ad hoc and lightweight.
-The common pattern is that you have a generic function or function which takes a trait object and you pass a custom mock object which implements the required trait bounds.
+Mocking in Rust is usually ad hoc and lightweight (in contrast to other languages which often have sophisticated frameworks or libraries).
+The common pattern is that you have a generic function, or function which takes a trait object, and a mock object which implements the required trait bounds.
 For example,

 #![allow(unused)]